nyorain/vpp/README.md

 currently not implement enough of the standard correctly.
 MinGW-w64 works on windows.

-Any contributions (feature requests, critics and recommendations as well) are highly appreciated.
+Any contributions (feature requests, issues and recommendations as well) are highly appreciated.

 # Examples